-Opal’s country of origin is Australia.
-With its seasonal rains, silica deposits are carried underground between the layers of rock.
+More than 90% of the world’s precious opals come from Australia, and the rest can be found in other parts of the world such as Mexico, Brazil, Indonesia, Czech Republic, Ethiopia, and the USA.
+With seasonal rains, silica deposits are carried underground between the layers of rock.
 When the water is evaporated, these deposits form tiny spheres.
 Opal’s flashing play-of-color is caused by dispersion of light by silica spheres stacked like tiny ping-pong balls in a box.
-There are many legends from various groups of people that serve as a way to explain this phenomenon.
+There are many legends from ancient peoples that try explain this phenomenon.
 In Australia, they believed that the creator came to Earth on a rainbow, leaving these colorful stones where his feet touched the ground.
 Today, opal is prized for its unique play-of-color, which is how its value is determined.
 The finest opals possess broad patterns over the stone’s entire surface, in which all the colors of the spectrum are represented.

 The ancient Romans and Europeans believed opal to be a symbol of love, hope, fidelity, and purity because it encompasses all the colors of all other gems.
 Many cultures have credited opal with supernatural origins and powers.
 The ancient Greeks believed opals gave their owners the gift of prophecy and protected them from disease.
 Throughout most of history, opal has been regarded as the luckiest and most magical of all gems because of its many colors.